Find Affordable College Courses

 Read More…

 With a ranking of #9, Gordon Cooper Technology Center did quite well on this year’s best schools for mechanic and repair technologies students.
-Located in the distant town of Shawnee, Gordon Cooper Technology Center is a public school with a fairly small student population.
+Located in the town of Shawnee, Gordon Cooper Technology Center is a public college with a fairly small student population.

-South Texas Vocational Technical Institute-San Antonio came in at #10 in this year’s edition of the Best Mechanic & Repair Technologies Schools in the Southwest Region ranking.
-Located in the city of San Antonio, South Texas Vo-Tech is a private for-profit college with a small student population.
+South Texas Vocational Technical Institute-San Antonio did quite well in this year’s ranking of the best schools for mechanic and repair technologies students.
+It came in at #10 on the list.
+Located in the city of San Antonio, South Texas Vo-Tech is a private for-profit school with a small student population.

 Mechanic & Repair Technologies majors at South Texas Vo-Tech take out an average of $15,333 in student loans while working on their egree.
 This translates to an average monthly loan payment of $80, based on a 10-year repayment plan.

-Full Mechanic & Repair Technologies at South Texas Vocational Technical Institute-San Antonio Report
+Read full report on Mechanic & Repair Technologies at South Texas Vocational Technical Institute-San Antonio

 Best Mechanic & Repair Technologies Colleges by State